ghostery/adblocker/bench/comparison/overview.md

   at construction time (best being defined as the *least seen token*).
 This incurs a one-time extra cost but results in maximized dispatching capabilities.
-* Filters are stored in a very compact form, in typed arrays, and only loaded in memory lazily, when there is a chance they will match (if we encounter identical tokens in URLs).
+* Filters are stored in a very compact form, in typed arrays, and only loaded in memory lazily, when there is a chance they will be blocked (if we encounter identical tokens in URLs).
 * Filters loaded in memory are optimized on-the-fly and multiple filters can be combined for increased efficiency.
 The optimizations were carefully crafted